Iran election: How will it shape Tehran's relations with the West? | DW | 17.06.2021

 Islamic hard-liner Ebrahim Raisi is viewed as the favorite to win the presidential election.
 But given the nation's dire economic straits, he is expected to continue Tehran's current approach to foreign policy.

-In the upcoming presidential election, slated for June 18, Iran's current Chief Justice Ebrahim Raisi is widely expected to secure victory and become the Islamic Republic's eighth president.
+Iran's current chief justice, Ebrahim Raisi, is widely expected to secure victory and become the Islamic Republic's eighth president in Friday's election.

 The ultraconservative politician — who is notorious for his involvement as a prosecutor in the execution of thousands of political prisoners in the late 1980s — is no stranger to Iranians.